Neurodiversity Support for Children with ASD

 Who We Are

-Marina Yuabova, DNP, FNP, integrates holistic and functional medicine, quantum energy, and quantum diagnostics into her approach to improving your child’s health and providing the support they need.
+Yuabova Marina, DNP, FNP, integrates holistic and functional medicine, quantum energy, and quantum diagnostics into her approach to improving your child’s health and providing the support they need.
 These modalities are transformed into healing energies to help them not just function but thrive.
 Dr. Yuabova’s treatments are entirely natural, with the body serving as the ultimate guide.